Zhou Youguang: Later activities

 As happened with many other intellectuals, Zhou was sent down to the countryside during the Cultural Revolution, where he spent two years in a labor camp.

 After 1980, Zhou worked with Liu Zunqi and Chien Wei-zang to translate the Encyclopædia Britannica into Chinese, which earned him the nickname "Encyclopedia Zhou".
 Zhou continued writing and publishing after the creation of pinyin; for example, his book The Historical Evolution of Chinese Languages and Scripts, translated into English by Zhang Liqing, was published in 2003.
 Beyond the age of 100, he published ten books, some of which have been banned in China.

+Former Residence of Zhou Youguang in Changzhou, Jiangsu, China.

 During a 2011 interview with NPR, Zhou said that he hoped to see the day China changed its position on the Tiananmen Square killings in 1989, an event he said had ruined Deng Xiaoping's reputation as a reformer.
 He became an advocate of political reform and democracy in China, and was critical of the Chinese Communist Party's attacks on traditional Chinese culture when it came to power in 1949.

 In early 2013, Zhou and his son were interviewed by Adeline Yen Mah at their home in Beijing.
 Mah documented the visit on video, during which she presented Zhou with a pinyin game for the iPad that she had created.
 Zhou became a supercentenarian on 13 January 2016 when he reached the age of 110.

 Zhou died on 14 January 2017 at his home in Beijing, one day after his 111th birthday.
 The cause of death was not made public.
 His wife had died in 2002, and his son had died in 2015.
 The following year, a Google Doodle featuring an animated logo in Chinese honored what would have been Zhou's 112th birthday.

 Books

-Zhou was the author of more than 40 books, some of them banned in China and over 10 of them published after he turned 100 in 2006.
+Zhou was the author of more than 40 books, some of them are banned in China and over 10 of them published after he turned 100 in 2006.